playcanvas/pcui-graph/docs/config-options.md

 # Config Options

-Options can be passed to the graph constructor as a JSON object which change the default behaviour of the graph.
+Options can be passed to the graph constructor as a JSON object which change the default behavior of the graph.
 You can do so as follows:

 ```javascript
 const graph = new Graph(schema, {
     readOnly: true,